lilucse/lilucse/README.md

 Hi, I’m Lu Li.
-I am currently a PhD student at Mila and the University of Montreal.
+I am currently a PhD student at Mila and University of Montreal.

 I’m interested in deep learning and reinforcement learning.